tearust/t-rust/obsidian/Oct2022_Seperate_TApps/buy_seat.md

 # Transfer buyer seat price to seller and deposit
 ## Check if payer has enough fund
-In B Actor of Harberger Auction.
+If our local cache state feature is ready, in B Actor of Harberger Auction.
 Before sending buy_seat txn after user click "buy seat", first check the buyer has enough fund to pay.
-Check buyer's [[check_tapp_allowance]] and [[deposit_to_tapp|deposit]].
-If allowance  < price + MIN_SEAT_DEPOSIT, prompt user to go to TAppStore to [[approve_allowance_to_tapp#Increase decrease allowance | increase allowance]] to reach the limit. else, send request to TAppStore A Actor Buy_Seat
+Check buyer's [[check_tapp_allowance]]   If allowance  < price + MIN_SEAT_DEPOSIT, prompt user to go to TAppStore to [[approve_allowance_to_tapp#Increase decrease allowance | increase allowance]] to reach the limit. else, send request to TAppStore A Actor Buy_Seat

-In the TAppStore Actor BuySeat txn handler, Also need to check allowance and deposit again as the B actor did.
+In the TAppStore Actor BuySeat txn handler, Also need to check allowance  again as the B actor did.
 We check because the time different between B actor check and now.
 ## Pay MIN_SEAT_DEPOSIT
 Run [[TApp_fund_operations#Deposit_from_tappstore]] ,
 - token_id is Harberger Auction tokenid